KeltonMVP/rules/docs/wiki-info/useful-commands/vehicles.en.md

 ## /buyvehicle

 It only works if you are near one of the two dealership doors.
 Once the command is typed, the server will teleport you into a garage from where you can select the desired vehicle using the menu provided.
 The server also provides information such as the vehicle's price and speed, allows you to change its colors and most importantly, to do a test drive.
-For more details, access the [How to Buy](/vehicles/buy-vehicles) page.

 ## /givekey